securitytxt/security-txt/draft-foudil-securitytxt.md

 ("Contact: https://example.com/security").
 A security.txt file
 can have an unlimited number of fields.
 It is important to note that you need a separate line for every field.
 One MUST NOT chain multiple values for a single directive.
 Everything MUST be in a separate field.
+Unless otherwise indicated, any directive can appear multiple times.

 A security.txt file MUST only apply to the domain in the URI used to retrieve it, not to any of its subdomains or parent domains.